Commercial Amino Acids

 This technical/market report outlines the properties of the 20 commercial essential amino acids that are delineated in the genetic code, current and future uses, technology and their manufacturers.
 This report focuses on three commercial amino acid markets: animal feed supplements, flavoring and nutritional additives for human food and specialty uses, including medical, therapeutic, research and industrial applications.
 Feed and food applications offer steady growth opportunities to their manufacturers and their use will continue to grow as a result of both population increases and an overall increase in the worldwide standard of living.

-Jon Evans has been involved in business development and research for the medical industry since 1984.
-Evans' career includes four years as a diagnostic systems sales representative and more than 15 years in market research and strategy analysis with Fortune 500 clients.
-He has developed expertise in assessing the unique business development challenges facing firms in the medical industry and designing strategies to optimize market performance.
-Mr. Evans received a B.S. in biology from Rutgers University in 1983, and an MBA in business analysis from San Francisco State University in 1989.
+JON EVANS has been involved in business development and research for the biotechnology industry since 1984.
+He has been involved in sales, market research and strategy analysis with Fortune 500 clients - with a particular focus on business development challenges and strategies to optimize market performance.
+He holds a B.S. degree in biology from Rutgers University and MBA in business analysis from San Francisco State University.